Self-imposed isolation: Prison or Freedom?

 The world’s introverts are terrified of NOT hearing the voices in their heads.

-The imaginary world might not be the real one, but it’s a darn sight more interesting.
+Their imaginary worlds might not be the real one, but they're a darn sight more interesting.

-(Yes, there is the danger that we don’t emerge from our imaginary world in time to rescue the burning supper on the stove.
+(Yes, there is the danger that Mr or Mrs Introvert doesn’t emerge from the imaginary world in time to rescue the burning supper on the stove.
 That IS a problem.)

-You don’t have to imagine too hard to predict that in a month’s time, when we emerge from our Coronavirus Avoidance Cocoons, the world will have changed irreparably.
+You don’t have to imagine too hard to predict that in a month’s time, when we emerge from our Covid Avoidance Cocoons, the world will have changed irreparably.
 Maybe beyond recognition.

 But I predict that some of that change is going to be really positive.